kiranrajeev1/Obsidian-Notes/DevOps/K8's/Secrets.md

 kubectl apply -f my-secret.yaml
 ```

----

 ##### (Optional) Encrypt Secrets at Rest

 > Secrets can be encrypted at rest by configuring the Kubernetes API server.
 This cannot be done via `kubectl`.
 Let me know if you want those steps.

----

-Let me know if you'd like the same in a downloadable `.md` file or with example manifests.